Ludovica Poliero

 Col di Favilla was a tiny village born as an alpine pasture of the town of Levigliani, which started to be a permanent settlement in 1880.
 The inhabitants used to devote themselves to sheep farming, agriculture, drilling of chestnut tannin, bottoming of the chairs and metalworking in the forges of the area.

-The village had significant damage after World War II.
-The people started to abandon it until it became a ghost town.
+The village had significant damage after World War II and the people started to abandon it until it became a ghost town.

-During the years, the descents of the ancient inhabitants provided to restore the church of the town and every year, the 26th of July, on the occasion of St. Anna's feast, to whom the church was dedicated, and revive the tiny hamlet.
+Over the years, the descents of the ancient inhabitants provided to restore the church of the town and every year, on July 26th, on the occasion of St. Anna's feast, to whom the church was dedicated, and revive the tiny hamlet.

 13. Scoppio (Terni, Umbria)